joshbrew/chrome-serial-utils/README.md

 - Generalized Chrome Serial class with default UI options (still improving the monitoring).
 - Save and open CSV files, set delimiters and headers
-- Modifiable callback for when data is received, so you can tailor it for your needs
+- Modifiable callbacks for when data is received or CSVs are opened, so you can tailor it for your needs

 ## Usage example: